viorble/Lecture-Database/ch03_relational_database_model.md

 ---
 marp: true
 theme: default
+class: invert
+size: 16:9
 paginate: true
+footer: 國立陽明交通大學 電子與光子學士學位學程
+headingDivider: 1
+style: |
+  section::after {
+    content: attr(data-marpit-pagination) '/' attr(data-marpit-pagination-total);
+  }

+  .columns {
+    display: grid;
+    grid-template-columns: repeat(2, minmax(0, 1fr));
+    gap: 1rem;
+  }
+  .columns img {
+    width: 50%;
+  }

+  .red-text {
+    color: red;
+  }

+  .blue-text {
+    color: blue;
+  }

+  .small-text {
+    font-size: 0.50rem;
+  }
 ---
 # Chapter3: The Relational Database Model
 - Learn about the **relational model's logical structure** and about how entity relationship diagrams (ERDs) can be used to design a relational database.
 - Learn how the relational database's basic data components into a logical construct known as a table, and how tables within a database can related to one another.
 - Learn about tables, their components, and their relationships, and basic table design.

----
 # A Logical View of Data
 - Logical simplicity tends to yield simple and effective database design methodologies
 - Provide systematical and visual way to design data model

----
 # Tables and Their Characteristics
-- A **table** (relation) is a two-dimensional structure composed of rows and columns
+- A <span class="blue-text">table (relation)</span> is a two-dimensional structure composed of rows and columns
-- Each **row** (tuple) represents a single entity occurrence within the entity set
+- Each <span class="blue-text">row (tuple)</span> represents a single entity occurrence within the entity set
-- Each **column** represents an attribute, and each column has a distinct column name
+- Each <span class="blue-text">column</span> represents an attribute, and each column has a distinct column name
-- Each intersection of a row and column represents a single **data value**
+- Each intersection of a row and column represents a single <span class="blue-text">data value</span>
-- All values in a column must conform to the same **data format**
+- All values in a column must conform to the same <span class="blue-text">data format</span>
-- Each column has a specific allowable values known as the **attribute domain**
+- Each column has a specific allowable values known as the <span class="blue-text">attribute domain</span>
-- Each table must have an attribute or combination of attributes (**primary key PK**) that uniquely identifies each row
+- Each table must have an attribute or combination of attributes (<span class="blue-text">primary key PK</span>) that uniquely identifies each row
-- A **foreign key (FK)** is a primary key of one table that has been placed in another table to illustrate the relationship among tables
+- A <span class="blue-text">foreign key (FK)</span> is a primary key of one table that has been placed in another table to illustrate the relationship among tables
 - The order of the rows and columns is immaterial to the DBMS

----
 # Keys
 - A key consists of one or more attributes that determine other attributes (invoice# determines invoice date and customer name)
 - Key are used to ensure that each row in a table is uniquely identifiable (PK)
 - Key are also used to establish relationships among tables and to ensure the integrity of the data (FK)
 ![bg right:50% w:600 table characteristics](restricted/CFig03_01.jpg)

----
 # Dependencies
 - **Functional dependence** means that the value of one or more attributes determines the value of one or more other attributes
 - In relational database theory, a functional dependency is the following constraint between two attribute sets in a relation: